vasilakisfil/Introspected-REST/README.md

 We firmly believe that **a MicroType-based architecture is much more powerful than a simple, semantically identical for all APIs, JSON-specific, home document**.

-However we can't neglet the fact that finally people are finally recognizing the dissimilarity of browser-based, driven by humans clients and machine-based clients.
+However we can't neglect the fact that people are finally recognizing the dissimilarity of browser-based, driven by humans clients and machine-based clients.
 In fact, **carving our infrastructure for machine-based clients to be similar with human-driven clients we undestimate their capabilities: machines can be much more powerful and smart than humans.**